urol-e5/protocols/2020-01-01-Total-Protein-Protocol.md

 2. Prepare WR by mixing 50 parts of BCA Reagent A with 1 part of BCA Reagent B (50:1, Reagent A:B) in a clean protein-free container of the appropriate size, based on how many samples are going to be run.

 **Microplate Procedure (Sample to WR ratio = 1:8) from Pierce BCA Protein Assay Kit:**
-1. Pipette 25 μL of each standard or unknown sample into duplicate microplate wells.
+1. Pipette 25 μL of each standard or unknown sample replicate into a microplate well (working range = 20–2000 μg/mL).
+(For example,Thermo ScientificTM PierceTM 96–Well Plates, Product No. 15041).
-2. Add 200 μL of the working reagent (WR) to each well and mix.
+2. Add 200 μL of the WR to each well and mix plate thoroughly on a plate shaker for 30 seconds.
-3. Cover the plate and incubate at 37&deg;C for 30 minutes.
+3. Cover plate and incubate at 37°C for 30 minutes.
+4. Cool plate to RT.
+Measure the absorbance at or near 562 nm on a plate reader.
+  - Wavelengths from 540–590 nm have been used successfully with this method.
-4. Subtract the average 562 nm absorbance measurement of the Blank standard replicates from the 562 nm measurements of all other individual standard and unknown sample replicates.
+5. Subtract the average 562 nm absorbance measurement of the Blank standard replicates from the 562 nm measurements of all other individual standard and unknown sample replicates.
-5. Calculate the standard curve by plotting the average Blank-corrected 562nm measurement for each BSA standard vs. its concentration in μg/mL.
-Use the standard curve equation to determine the protein concentration of each unknown sample.
+6. Prepare a standard curve by plotting the average Blank–corrected 562 nm measurement for each BSA standard vs. its concentration in μg/mL.
+Use the standard curve to determine the protein concentration of each unknown sample.

 4. <a name="References"></a> **References**
 [Pierce BCA Protein Assay](https://assets.thermofisher.com/TFS-Assets/LSG/manuals/MAN0011430_Pierce_BCA_Protein_Asy_UG.pdf)